Witham Dramatic Club

 About Us

-Witham Dramatic Club has been established for 60 years and has staged over 125 plays.
+Witham Dramatic Club has been established for over 60 years and has staged in excess of 140 plays.
 In addition to our regular productions we have an active and fun social life.
 We are always delighted to welcome new members, so if you have ever fancied trying your hand at acting or backstage work why not get in touch?

 That's not to say we have ignored more serious drama.
-Recent years have seen The Memory of Water, A Day in the Death of Joe Egg, Home and Harold Pinter's The Homecoming.
+Recent years have seen The Anastasia File, The Real Thing and Michale Morgurgo's Private Peaceful.

 Our History